Zika Virus Infection Fast Facts

 A May 2016 report published in the New England Journal of Medicine estimates the risk that a pregnant woman infected with the Zika virus during her first trimester of pregnancy has a one to 13% chance that her baby will have microcephaly.

-According to the CDC, there is no evidence that previous infection will affect future pregnancies.
+According to CDC, there is no evidence that previous infection will affect future pregnancies.

+A CDC report published on June 8, 2017, found that more than 120 children were born with Zika-related birth defects in the US territories between January 1, 2016, and April 25, 2017 -- about 5% of all babies born to women there with confirmed cases of the virus.
+The data also showed that birth defects can occur if a woman is infected in any stage of pregnancy.

 Cases and Statistics:

-Cases including confirmed, probable or suspected cases of Zika in US states and territories updated weekly by the CDC.
-It is counting separately separately the number of pregnant women infected with the virus.
+Cases including confirmed, probable or suspected cases of Zika in US states and territories updated weekly by CDC.
+It is counting separately the number of pregnant women infected with the virus.
 In June 2016, CDC began reporting the outcomes of those pregnant women.

-Cases including confirmed, probable or suspected cases of Zika in US states and territories updated weekly by the CDC.
-It is counting separately separately the number of pregnant women infected with the virus.
+Cases including confirmed, probable or suspected cases of Zika in US states and territories updated weekly by CDC.
+It is counting separately the number of pregnant women infected with the virus.
 In June 2016, CDC began reporting the outcomes of those pregnant women.

 1947 - The Zika virus is first discovered in a monkey by scientists studying yellow fever in Uganda's Zika forest.